Warriors condemn minority owner who shoved Raptors player

 “We’re extremely disappointed in his actions and, along with Mr. Stevens, offer our sincere apology to Kyle Lowry and the Toronto Raptors organization for this unfortunate misconduct.

-“There is no place for such interaction between fans — or anyone — and players at an NBA game.
+“There is no place for such interaction between fans — or anyone — and players at an NBA game.”

 The 60-year-old Stevens, who joined the Warriors’ ownership team in 2013, is a venture capitalist who was a partner with Sequoia Capital until 2012 and is now a managing partner of S-Cubed Capital.